Niagara hosts Wucherpfennig and Fairfield - WTOP News

 BOTTOM LINE: Fairfield visits Niagara after Declan Wucherpfennig scored 20 points in Fairfield’s 85-81 loss to the Canisius Golden Griffins.

-The Purple Eagles are 3-1 in home games.
-Niagara is 3-6 when it wins the turnover battle and averages 10.4 turnovers per game.
+The Purple Eagles are 3-1 on their home court.
+Niagara is 2-4 against opponents over .500.

-The Stags are 0-4 in conference games.
-Fairfield is the MAAC leader with 36.6 rebounds per game led by Brandon Benjamin averaging 10.0.
+The Stags have gone 0-4 against MAAC opponents.
+Fairfield is fourth in the MAAC scoring 77.3 points per game and is shooting 42.5%.

-Niagara scores 62.8 points per game, 11.4 fewer points than the 74.2 Fairfield allows.
-Fairfield’s 42.5% shooting percentage from the field this season is 4.5 percentage points lower than Niagara has given up to its opponents (47.0%).

-The Purple Eagles and Stags face off Sunday for the first time in conference play this season.
+Niagara is shooting 42.3% from the field this season, 1.7 percentage points lower than the 44.0% Fairfield allows to opponents.
+Fairfield averages 8.4 made 3-pointers per game this season, 0.1 fewer makes per game than Niagara gives up.

-TOP PERFORMERS: Josiah Sabino is averaging 5.8 points for the Purple Eagles.
+TOP PERFORMERS: Justin Page is scoring 11.8 points per game and averaging 2.2 rebounds for the Purple Eagles.
 Reggie Prudhomme is averaging 1.3 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Purple Eagles: 2-8, averaging 61.9 points, 24.2 rebounds, 13.1 assists, 6.1 steals and 2.8 blocks per game while shooting 41.6% from the field.
 Their opponents have averaged 76.2 points per game.